o2r-project/erc-spec/docs/dev-guide/index.md

 ### Some observations

+- research workflows with environmental or generated data can be _"born digital_" from beginning and stay that way to the end (sensors, data storage, data analysis, presentation, review, publication)
 - researchers do their thing and need independence/flexibility, so post-hoc creation will probably be most common and ERC must have low to no impact on workflow
 - data storage, citation and preservation is solved (repos, bitstream preservation in archives)
 - packaging methods/methodology is solved (R packages, Python packages, ...)
 - software preservation is _not_ solved (methods are there, like migration, emulation, but complexity is too high to do this at high granularity)
 - reproducible paper is solved (literate programming, R package dependency handling solutions, ..)
-- computational RR requires sandboxing (to make sure everything is there as much as security)
+- computational RR requires sandboxing (to make sure everything is there, but also for security)
 - a service is needed to create ERC for researchers and executes them in a controlled environment

 ### Why nested containers